 Obtaining effective representation

 Do not ignore a lawsuit, as it won’t just “go away.”
 If you are accused of medical malpractice, you must seek a medical malpractice attorney with trial experience, as any case may go to trial.
-Your pi attorney is your most significant ally, and it is advisable to bring him or her in as soon as you are aware of a legal action against you.
+Your personal injury attorney is your most significant ally, and it is advisable to bring him or her in as soon as you are aware of a legal action against you.

 Making time for your defense